 I didn’t realise the impact that doing my makeup was having on me until my anxiety grew.
 I recognised the difference in my busy mind before, during and after I started painting my face.
 Even as I write this it seems extremely bizarre that such a mundane task can have such power.
 I didn’t consider writing this blog post until the other day when a friend and I realised it had the same effect on each of us.
 It then came to my attention that maybe my strange coping tool is others too.

-I have since spent some amount of time trying to create and comprehend an explanation for this to make those who are reading this with questions marks in their eyes understand why this makes so much sense.
+I have since spent some amount of time trying to create and comprehend an explanation for this to make those who are reading this with questions marks in their eyes understand why it makes so much sense.

-I must confess too, doing my makeup isn’t a glamorous event, as a task doing my makeup doesn’t require me to get dressed, or do anything beforehand.
+I must confess too, doing my makeup isn’t a glamorous event.
+As a task doing my makeup doesn’t require me to get dressed, or do anything beforehand.
 This means that I do not have a list of things to do before or after.
 Therefore, it doesn’t create anxiety in the anticipation of the act.

 What I am trying to say…

 For those of you who are reading this and suffer from anxiety yourself, I wanted to share one of my biggest tips and tricks for getting out of the house and improving a bad day.
-So maybe next time your anxiety is high before that family meal, or event, redo your makeup, or do your makeup?
+So maybe next time your anxiety is high redo your make-up, or do your make-up?
 See if it helps?

 And comment any of your tips and tricks just like this one.
 I am always on the hunt for new tools and methods to make the bad days become good days!

 And for those of you who are reading this and have had preconceived ideas based around a person due to the makeup on their face and the clothes on there back.
 This is a little reminder that everyone has battles and demons in their busy mind.
 Some demons just wear eyeliner and like a pair of high heels.